luizoux/how-to-react-and-nodejs/README.md

 ## ⌨️ Server (back-end) <a name="server"></a>
 Access the folder where you want to create the server and run the following command:

 ```mkdir server```

 Get into the folder `server` using the command `cd server` and use the yarn init command:

 ```yarn init -y```

 Open the folder on Visual Studio Code using `code .`.

 To complete the project configuration you need to install Typescript in the project.
 Use the following command:

 ```yarn add typescript -D```

 and

 ```yarn tsc --init```

 In the `tsconfig.json `file, change the `"target": "es5"` to `"target": "es2017"`.
 You need to do this because it is until the 2017 version that has the features that Node.js recognizes.

 Use the following [command](https://www.npmjs.com/package/ts-node-dev) to run the server and see if there are any changes to the script.
-This automates the process to get Node to understand Typescript
+This automates the process to get Node to understand Typescript.

 ```yarn add ts-node-dev -D```

 The `-D` means that it will be used only in development mode and not in production.

 ## 📱 Mobile using React Native <a name="mobile"></a>
 Use one of the following commands to create the mobile project:

 ```expo init mobile```

 or

 ```expo init mobile --template "blank"```